aliyun-computenest/quickstart-dm-database-dev-version/.computenest/docs/index-en.md

 ```

 ## Log in to the database
 1. By default, accessing database ports through the public network is not supported.
 Please add your application server to the same security group as the database to access the database service.
-If you need to access the database from the public network, please configure the security group rules first.
 2. The database port can be viewed from the service instance overview page.
 3. Log in to the database
 ```bash